Miami-Dade Organization Uses Boutique to Provide Former Inmates With Second Chances

 With a 96 percent success rate, LEAP also helps society break the stigma it has against people coming out of prison.

-"There's life after incarceration, there's life after an tragedy that anyone suffers," said Roncal.
+"There's life after incarceration, there's life after a tragedy that anyone suffers," said Roncal.
 "We all need room to change and have the freedom to change."